-- This master guide to CRO from ConversionXL which addresses every phase of the process from preliminary research to analyzing AB test results.
+- This master guide to CRO from CXL which addresses every phase of the process from preliminary research to analyzing AB test results.
 For when you’re getting started with CRO work.

 - This framework from Moz to CRO.
 It breaks the process down into steps that are easy to follow and asks and answers questions that follow along with each step.
 Use for diving deeper into CRO.

 - And Neil Patel's guide to CRO which breaks down CRO on a more conceptual level.
 Use to fill in the knowledge gaps and answer questions you have along the way.